Climate Change & Renewal If Possible

 Or is it?
 Phantom Forests are a problem: “High-profile initiatives to plant millions of trees are being touted by governments around the world as major contributions to fighting climate change.
 But scientists say many of these projects are ill-conceived and poorly managed and often fail to grow any forests at all.” https://e360.yale.edu/features/phantom-forests-tree-planting-climate-change?utm_source=pocket-newtab

 Here is a link to 10,000 links on ecology at The Eco Gateway.
 For the scoop on the depth of our problems Climate Central is useful, and there are two lively historical graphics on the history of CO2 emissions and on temperature escalation.
-Unless we can reign in over-consumption of fossil fuels we have a problem Houston.
-As that seems to require a change in behavior I’m not optimistic but Al wants us to hope!
-I think I’ll have to next read his book The Assault on Reason as I finished up The Age of American Unreason by Susan Jacoby & The Age of American Unreason in a Culture of Lies.
+Unless we can reign in over-consumption of fossil fuels there is no hope, never mind eliminate fossil fuels.
+Anything that seems to require a change in lifestyle and behavior is a problem.
+As noted by Gore, “the public sphere itself has evolved into a place hospitable to reason’s enemies.”
+See his site, including The Assault on Reason and by Susan Jacoby The Age of American Unreason & The Age of American Unreason in a Culture of Lies.
 Without reason we won’t change our ways, and we’re seriously lacking, but we also have to tap into the right emotions to drive change and that means being close to nature and other species at a time when we’re increasingly disconnected from the natural world.
-Gore has a quote in his first chapter:
+Gore has another quote:

 One thought on “Climate Change & Renewal If Possible”